Integrated care systems and integrated care boards in England

 Each ICS has an integrated care board, which is a statutory NHS organisation responsible for developing a plan in collaboration with NHS trusts/foundation trusts and other system partners for meeting the health needs of the population, managing the NHS budget and arranging for the provision of health services in the defined area.

 Clinical commissioning groups (CCGs) were closed down on 1 July 2022 when integrated care boards were established on a statutory basis.

 NHS England has made the Integrated care boards (establishment) order 2022, under section 14Z25 of the NHS Act 2006 (as inserted by the Health and Care Act 2022), establishing 42 ICBs with effect from 1 July 2022.
 The order specifies the name and area of each ICB, which are also included in each board’s constitution, and gives legal effect to the constitutions.

-You can see further information about integrated care board leaders and links to the local integrated care system websites in the ICS leadership section of this website.
+You can also see further information about integrated care board leaders and links to the local integrated care system websites.